discos/doc/user/srt/source/Setup.rst

 .. warning:: Check the AS status!
    In case the system - or just the AS - was rebooted, pay attention to give the ``asSetup`` command only once all the AS actuators are online and ready.
-You can check this condition selecting the "AS" desktop, where you will find the GUI shown below.
+You can check this condition in the GUI shown below.
 Red pixels in the graphical representation of the AS indicate off-line actuators, while green pixels identify the on-line actuators.

 .. figure:: images/AS-status.png
    :scale: 100%